1 9 8 9 – 1 9 9 8 (USA)

 In 1995, Urkel moved in with the Winslows when his parents left the country without him and in later years, Family Matters focussed almost exclusively on skinny Urkel.

-Judy disappeared from the scene without explanation, and Eddie (who was off to college) and Rachel were seldom seen after 1993.
+Judy disappeared from the scene without explanation (producers decided to simply fire Jaimee Foxworth, and for the remaining five seasons of the show, the characters acted like she never existed) and Eddie (who was off to college) and Rachel were seldom seen after 1993.

 Eddie’s dim-bulb buddy Waldo Faldo (Shawn Harrison) and Laura’s friend Maxine (Cherie Johnson) were seen from time to time, but perhaps the most surprising addition was Myra Monkhouse (Michelle Thomas), a bright, beautiful teenager in pursuit of Urkel, who still had eyes only for disdainful Laura.